 The days of doodling as a pointless exercise are over.
-It’s time to doodle with a purpose!
+It’s time to doodle with purpose!
 Doodling has many benefits for the brain, which aids in the learning process for students.
 Studies and articles have been telling us for years about the benefits of doodling.
-For example, it helps concentrations, inspires creativity, improves retention, and supports visual thinkers.
+For example, it helps concentration, inspires creativity, improves retention, and supports visual thinkers.
 If you want to introduce doodling in the classroom, here are eight ways to get you started.

 1. Start with the basics.

 No drawing experience?
 No problem!
 Use simple shapes and stick figures to get your point across.
-Dan Roam, a visual thinking advocate and the author of Draw to Win, suggests using the following five simple shapes: square, circle, triangle, line, and blob.
+Dan Roam, a visual-thinking advocate and the author of Draw to Win, suggests using the following five simple shapes: square, circle, triangle, line, and blob.
 These basic shapes and stick figures provide students a basis from which to start drawing.